nityaak5/nityaak5.github.io/_pages/experience.md

 permalink: /experience/
 ---

-Highlights from roles, internships, and research work.
 You can also find details on my
 <a href="https://www.linkedin.com/in/nityaakalra/" target="_blank" rel="noopener">LinkedIn profile</a>.

 <section class="timeline">